|Would buy this product again.||88%|

 ps. i buy these from Sephora when they go on sale for $5, which happens randomly. i buy multiples and they last a long time (100 sheets in a pk, used 3-4 times day = 1 month for $5 worth? not bad IMO!)

-Age: 18 & Under Skin: Combination, Fair, Cool Hair: Black, Straight, Fine Eyes: Green
+Age: 18 & Under Skin: Combination, Fair, Cool Hair: Black, Wavy, Fine Eyes: Green

 These things are pretty awful.
 I can't go anywhere without blotting sheets and these ones were quite useless.
 I thought for sure Sephora would sell decent ones, but I was proven wrong.
 Its always helpful to be able to see the oil on the used films, but these ones you can't so that's a definite shame.